eclipsesource/tabris-plugin-calendar/README.md

 }).on('change:date', ({value: date}) => console.log(date))
   .appendTo(tabris.ui.contentView);
 ```
+A more elaborate example can be found in the [example](example/) folder.
+It provides a Tabris.js project that demonstrates the various features of the `tabris-plugin-calendar` widget.
+Consult the examples [README.md](example/README.md) on build instructions.

 ## Integrating the plugin
 Using the plugin follows the standard cordova plugin mechanism.
 The Tabris.js website provides detailed information on how to [integrate custom widgets](https://tabrisjs.com/documentation/latest/build#adding-plugins) in your Tabris.js app.
 To add the plugin to your app add the following entry in your apps `config.xml`: